CrispiestHashbrown/tunestumbler_forreddit_app/README.md

 ## Usage
-- This web application only works the the Reddit API.
+- This web application only works with the Reddit API.
 It requires you to login to Reddit to be able to use your subscribed Subreddits.

+- Reddit tokens expire every hour, and the website attempts to automatically refresh the token.

 - To set any filters, you must be subscribed to at least one Subreddit.